Trump administration suspends FHA mortgage premium rate cut

 Related: Why it takes years to save for a down payment

-The mortgage-fee reduction was orginally announced January 9 and was supposed to go into effect on January 27.
+The mortgage-fee reduction was originally announced January 9 and was supposed to go into effect on January 27.

 On Friday afternoon, Senate Minority Leader Chuck Schumer said the president is undercutting his inaugural message.
 During his opening statement on the Senate floor, he asked Trump to reverse the suspension of the rate cut.